informalsystems/hermes/docs/architecture/adr-003-domain-decomposition.md

 ## Changelog
 * 21.7.2020: Initial sketch
 * 27.7.2020: Dependencies outline
+* 5.10.2020: Update based on sketch

 ## Context

 The IBC handlers queries and relayer are defined loosely in the spec.
-The goal of this ADR is to provide clarity around the domain objects, their interfaces as well as dependencies between options in order to guide the implementation.
+The goal of this ADR is to provide clarity around the domain objects, their interfaces as well as dependencies between them in order to guide the implementation.
 The success criteria for the decomposition is how well it can be tested.
 It's expected that any decomposition will lend itself to tight unit tests allowing more collaborators make change